AnnyaB/Portfolio-Website/README.md

 - Additional features will be added in the future, while prioritizing accessibility and usability.

-- More features will be added for better usability concerns
+- More features will be added for better usability concerns.
+- Features for easy navigation and enabling modes will be developed further as well.